In This Article

 Some companies tend to combine the unearned revenue with the actual revenue, which is a liability, and this can result in false profitability numbers with a wrong idea of growth.

-After receiving a pre-payment, it is essential on the company’s side to deliver quality products and services at the specified time.
+After receiving a prepayment, it is essential on the company’s side to deliver quality products and services at the specified time.
 If the quality of the service is compromised, it may result in losing customers, thereby degrading a company’s growth.

-1. What is the formula for calculating deferred revenue?
+What is the formula for calculating deferred revenue?

-Deferred value can be stated as the value of invoices minus the recognized value.
+Deferred Value can be stated as the Value of invoices minus the recognized Value.

 Deferred Value = The value of invoices – Recognised Value